nowaalex/af-utils/README.md

 * as models are extensible and most of the logics is taken away from react, it should be easy to implement List
 * improve performance on mobile
 * optimize segments tree batch insertion
+* add footer with column summaries and sorting